practicalli/clojure-web-services/micro-framework/luminus/index.md

 > Pull requests are welcome

 [Luminus](https://luminusweb.com/) is a clojure micro-framework based on a set of lightweight libraries.
-It ams to provide a robust and scalalble platform for your own application development.
+It ams to provide a robust and configurable template to generate web services and applications.

 Luminus also supports ClojureScript for browser based and Mobile UI's.